For application to the Pharm.D. program, you’ll need to submit:

 - Official transcripts

 - Documentation of your ACT, SAT or PCAT scores

 - A short essay on the topic of “Why I want to obtain a Doctor of Pharmacy Degree at SDSU”

 - A completed shadowing form

-International applicants will need to submit a professional academic transcript evaluation with their application.
-Please visit the SDSU Graduate School website for more information.
+- International applicants will need to submit a professional academic transcript evaluation with their application.
+Please visit the SDSU Graduate School for more information.

 Shadowing refers to an experience in which a student observes a pharmacist and/or participates in some tasks related to pharmacy practice for the purpose of learning about the day-to-day professional responsibilities of a pharmacist in that particular practice setting.
 Working in a pharmacy in some capacity, such as a pharmacy technician, is included as shadowing experiences.

-Shadowing experiences (which includes Pharmacy employment) are required as part of the application process for the pharmacy professional program.
-The Admissions Committee of the College believes that shadowing (or work) experiences are valuable for the student to discover more about the profession.
-The minimum requirement is to shadow a pharmacist at for 8 hours.
-Shadowing for 8 hours satisfies this portion of the application requirement at the minimum level.
+Shadowing experiences (which includes pharmacy employment) are required as part of the application process for the pharmacy professional program.
+The admissions committee of the college believes that shadowing (or work) experiences are valuable for the student to discover more about the profession.
+The minimum requirement is to shadow a pharmacist at for eight hours.
+Shadowing for eight hours satisfies this portion of the application requirement at the minimum level.
 Shadowing beyond the minimum requirement is encouraged.